Ultraculture: Wake Up & Stay Free

 Want to find out more?
 Start with our free eBook, The Apocalypse is Cancelled, and then join the conversation at our Facebook group and on Twitter.
 If you’re interested in getting involved, find out how here.

 (For advertisers: Please contact us at ultraculture –at– gmail –dot– com for sizes, packages and rates.)

-Jason Louv is the author of Queen Valentine and editor of Thee Psychick Bible, Ultraculture Journal and Generation Hex.
-He currently lives in Los Angeles.
-He has written for Motherboard, Esquire Online, h+, Acceler8or, Disinformation and co-founded the blog Dangerous Minds.
-He has collaborated with forward thinkers from all ends of the spectrum on building creative solutions for Spaceship Earth, from Genesis Breyer P-Orridge to Buzz Aldrin.
+Jason Louv is the author of Monsanto vs. the World, Queen Valentine and editor of Thee Psychick Bible, Ultraculture Journal and Generation Hex.
+He has written for VICE/Motherboard, Esquire Online, h+, Acceler8or, Disinformation and co-founded the blog Dangerous Minds.
 He currently lives in Los Angeles. @jasonlouv

 Woody Evans is from Mississippi and lives just west of Al Awir, United Arab Emirates.
 He has written on technology, technoculture, and transhumanism for Boing Boing, Juked, Blip Magazine, Rain Taxi Review, American Libraries, and many others.
 His books and articles are widely used in Library and Information Science courses. @woodyevans

 Hannah Haddix is an artist and world traveler and has played and toured with the band Psychic TV.